groda/big_data/docker_for_beginners.md

 Error response from daemon: conflict: unable to remove repository reference "centos" (must force) - container ecc66757abbf is using its referenced image 67fa590cfc1c
 ```

-If you really want to remove the image, you can then either remove all dependent containers first or use the `-f` ("force") option `docker rmi -f image-name`.
+If you really want to remove the image, you can then either remove all dependent containers first or force remove it with `docker rmi -f image-name`.

 ### Recap: running containers